LunarVim/lunarvim.org/versioned_docs/version-1.2/configuration/02-keybindings.md

 # Keybindings

-Use `<Leader>Lk` to view the keybindings set by Lunarvim.
-See the [keybind overview](../03-keybind-overview.md) for most commonly use keybinds
+See the [keybind overview](../03-keybind-overview.md) for most commonly used keybinds

 ## Leader Key